Rajeev-K/c-compiler/README.md

 ### Examine the compiler output

 The input to the compiler is in `test.c`.
 The compiler outputs x64 assembly language.
 The output is placed in `output.s`.
 It is then assembled and linked and the final native executable is placed in the file `program`.
+The executable is then run and the output is displayed on the screen.